Update: I recently upgraded to kernel 2.6.15.6 and to Xorg 7.

 /usr/src/linuxwacom-0.7.1-1

-Go into there and run the following command:
+Go in there and run the following command:

 ./configure --enable-wacom --enable-hid --enable-mousedev --enable-usbmouse